gavioto/stackgres/doc/demo/aws.md

 cd stackgres
 `

-> You can work this configuration in any k8s cluster, we going to use a GCloud cluster.
+> You can work this configuration in any k8s cluster, we going to use a EKS cluster.

 ## 2.- Create the k8s cluster on aws:
 #### 2.1.- Export the variables for cluster